degreepath/catalog-differ/2016-2017/art-history.req.md

 A maximum of two courses in art history taken in off-campus programs may, upon approval of the department, be applied to the major.

-**Requirements for an Art History Major in effect through April 2014**
+Requirements for an Art History Major in effect through April 2014

 These major requirements are open only to students in the classes of 2016 and 2017.
 These students must earn nine credits as follows:

-Course List  Code  |  Title  |  Credits
+Code  |  Title  |  Credits
 ---|---|---
 ART 150  1  |  1.00
 ART 151  1  |  1.00